As we move through 2016, the Horsemen of the geopolitical, economic, and social apocalypse are on the march.

 The U.S. government holds an incomprehensible $19 trillion dollar debt, in a presidential election year where the programs offered by front-runners of both parties would increase that amount... by trillions more!

 And to top it off, many nations – the U.S. included – are moving to implement a policy of negative interest rates (NIRP), where the bank charges you the customer for the privilege of holding a cash balance!
 Think about how corrosive NIRP would be.
-And while that's going on, the government is actively working to promote inflation – in order to pay its social security and government pension obligations – while your purchasing power continues to decline.
+And while that's going on, the government is actively working to promote inflation – to pay its social security and government pension obligations – while your purchasing power continues to decline.

 The result of this policy is financial repression.
 A double sucker punch to your economic gut.